 - (1) If the existing building is to be partially occupied during the course of the project, all existing exits except those shown for closure, fire walls, fire barriers and fire protection systems shall be continuously maintained in the occupied phases in compliance with the Fire Code of New York State and as required by NFPA 241 and as recommended in its Annex A, Explanatory Material, or other measures must be taken which in the opinion of the Consultant will provide equal safety.
 Those portions occupied by the campus must be available for their use 24 hours a day, seven days a week during the contract period unless otherwise scheduled in these documents.
 Comply with all applicable State and Federal codes and regulations.
-Prior to removal of existing fire walls, fire barriers and fire protection systems.
+Prior to removal of existing fire walls, fire barriers and fire protection systems, if such removal is part of the work, install equivalent temporary fire walls, fire barriers and fire protection systems.
 The cost of all labor, fire watches, variances, materials, installations, maintenance and removal of such temporary fire protection systems or modifications to the existing systems are the responsibility of the Contractor.
-Install permanent fire walls, fire barriers and fire protection.
-Install permanent fire walls, fire barriers and fire protection systems.
-A soon as practical and as required by NFPA 241 and as recommended in its Annex A, Explanatory Material. - (2) Solid fuel salamanders and heaters shall not be used by the Contractor or any of its subcontractors.
+Install permanent fire walls, fire barriers and fire protection systems, if provided as part of the work, as soon as practical and as required by NFPA 241 and as recommended in its Annex A, Explanatory Material. - (2) Solid fuel salamanders and heaters shall not be used by the Contractor or any of its subcontractors.
 All other salamanders used by the Contractor or any of its subcontractors shall require constant attendance of competent persons on each floor where in use. - (3) All temporary fabric used by the Contractor or any of its subcontractors for curtains or awnings shall be either non-combustible or flame retarded so that it will not burn or propagate flame.